nepttune/nepttune/DOC.md

 ### Icon macro

 This macro renders as font-awesome icon.
-First and mandatory icon argument is icon name, without the `fa-` prefix.
+First and mandatory icon argument is icon name without the `fa-` prefix.
 Second optional parameter is icon size, which adds `fa-Sx` class, where `S` is provided parameter value.

 ```
 {icon user, size => 2}